idefix-code/idefix-days/tutorials/debugging/README.md

 ## Problem 4: a low performance bug.

-Let's move to problem 4, which is again a planet-disk interraction problem.
+Let's move to problem 4, which is again a planet-disk interaction problem.
 This can be compiled and run *on your laptop* or on the bigfoot cluster, but let's focus for now on the GPU version on the bigfoot cluster (you can try to do the exercise on your laptop, but you will need to compile Kokkos tools first).
 First go to the right directory

 ```shell
 cd idefix-days/tutorials/debugging/problem4